top of page

-OSCR 50k, 25k, & 10k
+OSCR 50k, 20k, & 10k

 The OSCR tradition is that of a point to point skate or classic marathon.
 Today it is a 50k skate race using either a single or double loop format incorporating the adjacent snowmobile trails along with our Nordic trails to create a challenging endurance event.

-See results from past races here.
+See results from Competitive Timing (2016-2020, 2022) here.